There is now a waiting list for the 2023/24 online course to start in November. If you wish to be on this list, please submit your EOI.

 - FILE SHARING YOUR RECORDINGS WITH YOUR FACILITATOR FOR FEEDBACK

 - RECORDED ONLINE SESSIONS FOR WATCHING BACK

 Why was this course developed?

-The Power of Sound is 3-part course made up of online and face-to-face workshops extending the idea of deep, active listening to the environment through the use of audio recording technology, and gaining a greater understanding of the use field recordings to create sound art, music, and soundtracks for videos.
+The Power of Sound was developed by Kim V. Goldsmith during COVID in 2020/2021 as a 3-part course made up of online and face-to-face workshops extending the idea of deep, active listening to the environment through the use of readily available audio recording technology, and gaining a greater understanding of field recording to create sound art, music, and soundtracks for videos.

-The pilot course was developed with assistance from Mudgee Local Aboriginal Land Council (LALC), Orana Arts, and funding from the Country Arts Support Program (CASP) through Create NSW in 2021.
-Guest contributor, Stephan de Wit van der Merwe provided additional professional input into course materials.
+The pilot course was delivered to a group of young people from Mudgee with assistance from Mudgee Local Aboriginal Land Council (LALC), Orana Arts, and funding from the Country Arts Support Program (CASP) through Create NSW in 2021.
+Guest contributor, Stephan van der Merwe provided additional professional input into course materials.